 - Specific queries within a product brand (e.g. products, product lines)

-When it comes to scalability I would recommend splitting up those keyword hierarchies into different accounts.
+When it comes to scalability we would recommend splitting up those keyword hierarchies into different accounts.
 By doing so, you can use shared sets for cleaning the traffic.
 And again, this approach is easy to maintain.

 Using a shared library of negative keywords lists provides scalability and easier maintenance and increases overall performance.Share on Twitter